bollu/bollu.github.io/README.txt

 # Big list of quotes

+> The advantages of implicit definition over construction are
+> roughly those of theft over honest toil.

 > "If you think experts are expensive, wait and see what amateurs will cost you."

 > “You cannot go on 'seeing through' things for ever.